andmbg/podology_transcriber_whisperx/Readme.md

 The `API_TOKEN` can be anything, and you will paste it also in the main Podology `.env`.
 This is to limit access to the API to your own app.

-The `HF_TOKEN` is the one you got at huggingface.co.
+The `HF_TOKEN` is the one you got at huggingface.co, see above.

 ### 2. Build image